Greece Moments Greece Moments

 Our experience with Avra Cruises

 The boat tour with Avra Cruises to the offshore islands of Kounoupa and Koutsomitis was an absolute highlight of our stay on Astypalea.
-Punctually at 11 o’clock we left the port of Pera Gialos with the beautiful ship Avra (Greek for breeze).
-During the trip we were excellently looked after by the owners Manolis and Frosso.
+Punctually at 11 o’clock we left the port of Pera Gialos aboard the beautiful ship Avra (Greek for breeze).
+During the trip we were looked after excellently by the owners Manolis and Frosso.

 Astypalea Ausflug Kounoupa Avra Cruises